January 2017 – present (October 2020 IPO, stake reduced)

 Further efficiency was driven through developing a platform ecosystem which included logistics, payments, consumer and merchant finance, loyalty programmes, customer support and buyer protection programmes.
 These developments were supported through investment in technology, which also helped to increase traffic, conversion, transaction frequency and basket size.

-The value creation plan helped Allegro make remarkable progress in its areas of focus: broader offering assortment (c.200 million products available on the platform), pricing management (80%+ products at lowest price in the market), delivery (free deliveries with Allegro Smart!, network of c.25,000 pick-up points across Poland, investment into lockers network), merchants (c.125,000 merchants on the platform) and user experience (c.20 million clients visit Allegro monthly – equivalent to 80% of all Internet users in Poland).
+The value creation plan helped Allegro make remarkable progress in its areas of focus: broader offering assortment (c.200 million products available on the platform), pricing management (80%+ products at lowest price in the market), delivery (free deliveries with Allegro Smart!, network of c.50,000 pick-up points across Poland, investment into lockers network with c.8,000 planned by the end of 2022), merchants (c.133,000 merchants on the platform) and user experience (c.22 million clients visit Allegro monthly – equivalent to 74% of all Internet users in Poland).
 The success has been widely recognised, with Allegro being awarded the Star of Customer Service Award each year since its 2017 buyout.

 With the support of its investors, Allegro was transformed into a global top 10 e-commerce platform and the leading and most recognised internet brand in Poland, with a strong capability to build beyond the CEE region.
 The company became one of the largest internet and e-commerce IPOs in Europe and the largest initial public offering on the Warsaw Stock Exchange when it listed in October 2020 at a share price of PLN 43, corresponding to an implied market capitalisation of PLN 44bn (€9.8bn).